Mont Saint Michel - Normandy, France

 Well, whether you are visiting Normandy on a cruise or visiting from Paris, it is very easy to get to this incredible UNESCO World Heritage Site (declared in 1979).

-I was lucky enough to visit Mont Saint-Michel abbey twice, while I was working on a cruise ship in the Shore Excursions department.
+I was lucky enough to visit Mont Saint-Michel Abbey twice on a cruise.
 The cruise itinerary we did included a stop at the ports of Le Havre and Cherbourg, two perfect gateways to the Normandy region and its main attractions.

 Mont Saint-Michel, Normandy France